barionleg/cesium.wiki.gs/Contributor's-Guide.md

 ## Contributing Code

 * Send us a [pull request](http://help.github.com/send-pull-requests/).
 We'll promptly review it, provide feedback, and merge it.
-* For larger changes, also post on the [development mailing list](https://groups.google.com/forum/#!topic/cesium-dev) for additional feedback.
 * Please make sure your code
    * Follows our [coding conventions](https://github.com/AnalyticalGraphicsInc/cesium/wiki/JavaScript-Coding-Conventions).
    * Passes [JSHint](http://www.jshint.com/).
 We use the JSHint Eclipse plugin so it runs automatically when we save.